 Social Media in China

-We cannot really call social media a trend now, it is a must have.
+We cannot really call social media a trend now, it is a must-have since many years, but their importance and influence on shopping decisions on Millennials and Gen Z is growing rapidly.
 Most brands are present on social media, what is actually the trend now is to know how to link the advertising campaigns effectively to the social aspect.

 Focus on Local